YanickT/picoCTF2021/README.md

 This repository holds my solutions to the picoCTF 2021 exercises.

-I have not made a chapter for every challenge since they can be done easily without any noting or with simple online tools.
+I have not made a chapter for the exercises in general since they are solvable using simple online tools.
 The challenge can be found at: https://picoctf.org/.